gaehlerm/SoftwareEngineering/README.md

 The helper function can probably also be used in other test cases, reducing the total amount of code needed and possibly removing some duplication.

 One last remark to this test: If you are not used to writing unit tests, you might think that the test name is quite long.
 But this is not a problem.
 The test name is only used in the test report.
 It is not used anywhere else.
 Thus it doesn't hurt to have a long test name.
 It is even good practice to have a long test name as it makes the test report more readable.
+A test name of about 50 characters is completely normal.

 ### Test body